-How many people apply and are accepted into the cinema production, animation and visual effects and screenwriting programs each year?
+How many people apply and are admitted into the cinema production, animation and visual effects and screenwriting programs each year?

 Does the creative sample for the portfolio require a film-related sample (short film, screenplay, animated short, etc.)?

-More than 75 percent of cinema and digital arts students receive scholarship and apprenticeship money.
+More than 75 percent of cinema arts students receive scholarship and apprenticeship money.
 (Please note: An apprenticeship offered to a student based on his or her interview is a job-related award.
-The student will be expected to work a set number of hours per week in exchange for a monthly stipend.)
-Further, the Department of Cinema and Digital Arts offers a number of additional scholarships to students as they progress throughout their programs.
-For more information on awards, refer to Scholarships and Apprenticeships.
+The student will be expected to work a set number of hours per week in exchange for a monthly stipend).

 How much film, animation and visual effects and/or screenwriting experience/training should a prospective student have prior to attending Point Park?

 You are not required to have any film, animation and visual effects and/or screenwriting experience prior to entering the cinema department.
 If you do have experience in one or more areas of cinema production, this will help you become acclimated to the cameras and software more quickly.

 No. The cinema department provides all the HD cameras, lighting, equipment and computer labs you'll need while in the program.
 We also make some cameras and equipment available to students for independent projects outside of course work.